AakashxD/Twitter_backend/README.md

-# requirements
+# Requirement
-// user should be able to post a tweet
+- User should be able to create a post
- - - content (250 char max)
+ - [the post cant be more than 250 chars]
- - - image upload
+- [ every post /tweet will be having support for image upload ]

- - - liked (count )
+- any post should be visible to all those users who fillow the author
+- anyone who follow you can a comment on aa post/tweet
+- anyone who follow you can like on  POST
+- WE CAN LIKE AND COMMENT
- - - comments tweets
+- reTweet
+# User Profile
- - - hashtags(#)
+  - NAME
+  -FOLLOWER COunt
   - bio
-#  (user authentications)
-- - username
-- - followers
-- - authentications'
-- - email n password
+  -Last 10 tweet

-# (hashtag)
+# pagination on tweet
-  - - word
-  - - list of tweet
-  -
-# like comment reTweet

-# other users should be able to tweet to tweet

-# user should go to profile n follow
+# user auth

-# search by hashtags
+# every TWeet might be having a hastag